 Who is using herbal medicine?

 Nearly one-third of Americans use herbs.
-Unfortunately, a study in the New England Journal of Medicine found that nearly 70% of people taking herbal medicines (most of whom were well educated and had a higher-than-average income) were reluctant tell their doctors that they used complementary and alternative medicine.
+Unfortunately, a study in the New England Journal of Medicine found that nearly 70% of people taking herbal medicines (most of whom were well educated and had a higher-than-average income) were reluctant tell their doctors that they used complementary and alternative medicine (CAM).

 How is herbal medicine sold in stores?

 The herbs available in most stores come in several different forms: teas, syrups, oils, liquid extracts, tinctures, and dry extracts (pills or capsules).
-Teas can be made from dried herbs left to soak for a few minutes in hot water, or by boiling herbs in water and then straining the liquid.
-Syrups, made from concentrated extracts and added to sweet tasting preparations, are often used for sore throats and coughs.
+You can make teas from dried herbs left to soak for a few minutes in hot water, or by boiling herbs in water and then straining the liquid.
+Syrups, made from concentrated extracts and added to sweet-tasting preparations, are often used for sore throats and coughs.
 Oils are extracted from plants and often used as rubs for massage, either by themselves or as part of an ointment or cream.
 Tinctures and liquid extracts are made of active herbal ingredients dissolved in a liquid (usually water, alcohol, or glycerol).
-Tinctures are typically a 1:5 or 1:10 concentration, meaning that one part of the herb is prepared with 5 - 10 parts (by weight) of the liquid.
+Tinctures are typically a 1:5 or 1:10 concentration, meaning that one part of the herb is prepared with 5 to 10 parts (by weight) of the liquid.
 Liquid extracts are more concentrated than tinctures and are typically a 1:1 concentration.
-A dry extract form is the most concentrated form of an herbal product (typically 2:1 - 8:1) and is sold as a tablet, capsule, or lozenge.
+A dry extract form is the most concentrated form of an herbal product (typically 2:1 to 8:1) and is sold as a tablet, capsule, or lozenge.

 Are there experts in herbal medicine?